KS3 & KS4

 The Education Manager at David Shepherd Wildlife Foundation (DSWF) visits schools and delivers these talks and assemblies free of charge in order to raise awareness about endangered wildlife and conservation.

-The following talks and workshops are designed for Key Stage 3 and Key Stage 4 (KS3 & KS4) – please see below details for national curriculum links.
+The following talks and workshops are designed for Key Stage 3 and Key Stage 4 (KS3 & KS4) – please see the details below for national curriculum links.

 DSWF Endangered!
 Talk for Key Stage 3 and Key Stage 4